 When I started doing pourover coffee at home, I ran into the question of whether to buy bleached or unbleached filters for my V60 and Chemex (and indeed, it’s also a question to consider if you have an automatic drip coffeemaker).
 I began my manual coffee journey with unbleached filters.
 Why?
 Well, it was partly because it was what happened to be available at my World Market location (where I got my Chemex), and also because I was under the impression that unbleached was more natural and somehow more desirable.
 Back when I baked a lot, I exclusively used unbleached flour because it was considered superior to the bleached stuff – bleaching extended the shelf life of the flour but it also robbed it of nutrients and imparted a slightly metallic taste to the baked goods.
 I figured that if I cared about flavor, I should get unbleached filters because I wouldn’t want any weird flavors in my coffee.

 Fast forward a bit to when I invited some friends over for a tasting of my top coffee of 2015, Square One Coffee Roasters Panama La Esmerelda Gesha, and I served it to my friends both made in a Chemex and in a french press.
-One of my friends, Bill, commented that he could taste the paper filter in the batch brewed in the Chemex, and this made me start doing some research regarding filters.
+My friend Bill commented that he could taste the flavor from the paper filter in the batch brewed in the Chemex, and this made me start doing some research regarding filters.
 Well, as it turns out, a common complaint from people is that unbleached filters do impart a stronger “papery” taste than the bleached ones, which taste “cleaner.”
 Chemex-brand bleached filters involve no bleach at all, and I started buying the “bleached” filters from that point on.

 First up, the light roast!